BlqzingIce/MultiplayerInfo/README.md

   }
 ]
 ```
-- `EnableRankInfo`: Whether to get the rank of players in your lobby or not
+- `EnableRankInfo`: Whether to query the rank of players in your lobby or not

 ## Credits
 This started as a port of some features from Quest's ScorePercentage, so big thanks to metal_marmott (aka Polly) for the inspiration.
 Additional thanks to Roy de Jong, who's code in ServerBrowser I referenced for interfacing with MultiplayerCore.